 5.6.
 Defining Information Exchange Packages

-An MPD may declare one or more IEP conformance targets within its MPD catalog document.
+An IEPD may declare one or more IEP conformance targets within its IEPD catalog document.

 [Definition: IEP conformance target]

 A conformance target that is a class or category of IEP which has a set of one or more validity constraints and a conformance target identifier.
 Every IEP is an instance of one or more IEP conformance targets.